Make this Passover dessert at your next gathering. You and everyone else at the table will love my Kosher chocolate-covered Matzo bark.

 Passover is all about remembering the past and keeping traditions alive.
 If you don’t have time to make everything homemade, give yourself a break and order a prepared Passover meal.

 This is my Passover menu, from start to finish.
 I use this as my go-to every single year.

-Appetizers: Salmon Cakes with Tropical Fruit Salsa
+Appetizer: Salmon Cakes with Tropical Fruit Salad

 These are so bright and colorful!
 And they taste amazing too.

 I love eating lamb on Passover.
 The symbolism captures the stories in a dish.

 The flavors of the earth all come together in this eggplant dish.
 I love how the red sauce creates a stunning contrast with the green eggplant.

 And finally, you have to try these macaroons.
 They are so crispy and light.
 The chocolate on the bottom is the perfect finish.

 Those are all the options I chose from the pre-made food.
 However, I just wanted to try and make my own Passover dessert too.
 So I came up with something that is super simple, Kosher, and tastes great.
 I made Kosher Chocolate covered matzo bark.

 My chocolate covered Matzo bark is both Kosher and not too sweet.
 Everyone that tried it loved it and asked for the recipe.
 Here’s how to make your own Passover Dessert.